meditationstuff/protocol_1/index.md

 	* super wrong: doing and undoing train motor / "belief" systems; receptivity trains perceptual system
 * doing, undoing, receptivity
 * "You don't win; but, nobody loses." [https://twitter.com/meditationstuff/status/1667747604250128384; Last accessed: 2023-06-11]
-* "can't change even a single drop, a single dot"
-* "I/&#8203;self mistaken about its own influence cf. '\[sensations] can't directly change other sensations'"
-* "experience and 'change' come to you; you don't go to it"
-* issues with "trying to get somewhere" \["inside of yourself or outside of yourself", whether meditating or in life] / problematic connotations or implicature of "global *wayfinding*" metaphor
-	* "no/&#8203;t trying to 'ratchet', or "get somewhere", or 'permanently get somewhere' \[almost with in an implicit "else" as in e.g. get somewhere else, permanently get somewhere else, where the "else" is partly "you", so sort of a combination of "I do something to (in order to) become different in a different (or future) place and time.]" or "I make or cause something to happen (in order) to, so that I, such that I, become different in, or am (directly or iteratedly or ratcheted-ly) transported to, a different (or future) place and time." / "Actively trying to get to a different future, now."

 [<a href="#145ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]